- In August, 2012 -

 Mission in Mexico

-The President of the FDB, Bernard Limal, went to the west coast of Mexico last August in order to meet the scientists in charge of the Vaquita conservation project and to assess its operation.
+The President of the The Explorers Foundation, Bernard Limal, went to the west coast of Mexico last August in order to meet the scientists in charge of the Vaquita conservation project and to assess its operation.
 He was warmly welcomed by the team of the research centre in Ensenada, who presented the updates of the project and brought him to a field survey on boat to check the buoys in the Vaquita refuge area, within the Cortez Sea.
 These buoys are used for Vaquita acoustic monitoring.
 Indeed, the specie is really hard to observe because of its rareness, its small size, its shy behaviour and the opacity of the water coming from the Colorado Delta.
 An additional day was dedicated to the meeting with local fishermen and the protected areas representatives in order to discuss about common measures for Vaquita management.

 This encounter with local stakeholders and Mexican authorities encouraged a positive dynamic to protect the most endangered cetacean in the world.

 Picture of the participants of the meeting with fishermen (© B. Limal, The Explorers Foundation)

 - In March, 2012 –